ProactiveProgrammers/www.proactiveprogrammers.com/docs/data-abstraction/learning-objectives-data-abstraction.md

     - Specify the input, output, and behavior of functions for a new data structure.
     - Design, implement, and document all functions of a new data structure.
-    - Implement, execute, and maintain a test suite for a new data structure and demonstrate that, for particular input, its behavior matches the specification.
+    - Implement, execute, and maintain a test suite for a new data structure and demonstrate that, for a particular input, its behavior matches the specification.
     - Integrate the new data structure with the data structures used by an existing program.
     - Document the trade-offs associated with the implementation of the new data structure, comparing and contrasting it with existing alternatives and justifying the need for the bespoke implementation instead of those that are already available.
 - Use the principles of object-oriented programming (i.e., encapsulation, inheritance, and polymorphism) to design, implement, document, and test classes that provide all of the features required by the specification of a